What on earth could ever prevent a desperate young man who desires a better life outside the shores of his country from making a move?.

 The regrettable activities of armed robbers, the destruction of his possessions sometimes due to heavy downpours coupled with the harassment he often gets from the police and not forgetting the jail term he will be made to serve when caught by the authorities.

 There are enough grounds for him to quit the ‘illegal job” (which is not even fetching enough money) and leave for a place he believes he can always find a better life.

 Frank confided in me the idea of travelling outside the shores of Ghana was with a hope of finding a good job so he can continue to cater for himself and his family back home.

 “My dream is to become a Soldier or a Police officer who can render selfless service with diligence and integrity to my dear nation but without good education, is there any hope for me?” he quizzed.

-“In life, you’re only meant to die once after that, judgment awaits you, so why should I be afraid to die”? he asked.
+“In life, you’re only meant to die once and after that, judgment awaits you, so why should I be afraid to die”? he asked.

-“You see I’d rather die a hustler in Europe than remain a pauper in Ghana”., he stressed.
+“You see I’d rather die a hustler in Europe than remain a pauper in Ghana”., he further stressed.

 From the tone of his voice and his mannerism, I could feel the kind of desperation he exudes about achieving his plans.

 In fact, hearing him alone saying all these words made me shiver since I have heard dreadful stories about such a torturous journey including interviewed relatives of migrants who died in mysterious ways while crossing the Sahara Desert but not from a desperate young lad like him.